e2nIEE/pandapower/doc/powerflow/opf.rst

 .. autofunction:: pandapower.create_polynomial_cost

 Please note, that polynomial costs for reactive power can only be quadratic, linear or constant.
-Reactive and reactive power costs are calculted seperately.
+Active and reactive power costs are calculted seperately.
 The costs of all types are summed up to determine the overall costs for a grid state.

 Parametrisation of the calculation
 -----------------------------------